-This funding supports the development of individual Alberta artist-managers and/or self-managed artists by providing up to $7,500 for one eight-week professional development program per deadline, delivered by Canada’s Music Incubator (CMI) in Toronto or Calgary.
+This funding supports the development of individual Alberta artist-managers and/or self-managed artists by providing up to $5,000 for one four-week professional development program, delivered by Canada’s Music Incubator (CMI) in Toronto.

 This funding opportunity is a subsection of our Music Individual Project funding opportunity.

 The AFA celebrates and supports diversity and is committed to creating equitable, inclusive, and accessible programs for all, free of barriers and discrimination.
 We recognize the unique contributions all artists make towards our community, and encourage applicants representing diverse communities, including Indigenous peoples, racialized communities, women, people with disabilities, and the 2SLGBTQIA+ community.

 To be eligible for individual project funding, you must be a resident of Alberta.
 This means you:

 - are a Canadian citizen, permanent resident, or Protected Person with an open work or study permit from inside Canada

 - have had your primary residence in Alberta for at least one full year before applying